Ludisia: Description

 They are terrestrial orchids that in their natural setting would be found growing on the forest floor.
 They are known for their foliage, which is often velvety deep maroon with red veins that run parallel to the centre of the leaf.

 Flowers are white with twisting yellow columns.
 Individual flowers are small but grow in clusters on upright stalks.
 Flowers in cultivation last a month or more.

 Cultivation

 They need high humidity and warm temperatures with low to medium light, and they tolerate extremely low light levels.

+Conservation

+Like many species today, Ludisia discolor and other species of terrestrial orchids face threats due to climate change and other environmental factors.
+Studies today that aim to understand more about how orchid species could be cultivated include micropropagation.
+When micropropagating Ludisia discolor in varying environments, they found that the plant was able to adapt to the environment while maintaining 99% genetic similarity with the parent plant.
+Now that scientists are able to control the genetic diversity of a plant in varying conditions, it will be beneficial in improving the species’ population numbers.

+Apart from climate change and similar environmental factors, the species is currently facing threats of Fusarium oxysporum, which manifests as a stem rot, affecting the flowering of species of orchids.

 Cultivars

 Ludisia discolor has two notable cultivars: